lowRISC/ibex/doc/instruction_decode_execute.rst

     - Cycle 1: Compute absolute value of operand A (or return result on divide by 0)
     - Cycle 2: Compute absolute value of operand B
     - Cycles 4 - 36: Perform long division as described here: https://en.wikipedia.org/wiki/Division_algorithm#Integer_division_(unsigned)_with_remainder.

+By setting the ``RV32M`` parameter to "ibex_pkg::RV32MNone", the M-extension can be disabled completely.

 Control and Status Register Block (CSR)
 ---------------------------------------